-It’s essential that we run our potential applicants through a screening process to determine eligibility of program applicants.
-We will focus on those whose jobs are at risk of being lost, those who need to up-skill to keep up with employer demands, students who are not sure how to determine their career path and under-served populations.
-We want to give the opportunity to those who need it most.
+To determine program eligibility, potential applicants will move through a screening process.
+OEJI intake focuses on those applicants whose jobs are at risk of being lost, those who need to up-skill to meet employer demands, students who are not sure how to determine their career path, and members of under-served populations.

-Work placements will be offered:
+Hands-on, social, and collaborative work placements will be offered:

 The Cornwall Innovation Centre is an ecosystem designed to ignite new ventures and high-growth potential businesses in Cornwall, Akwesasne, and the Counties of Stormont, Dundas and Glengarry.

 Chatnie is from the Cornwall area and possesses a business degree in management and marketing.
 She has experience working with start-ups through the Saint Regis Mohawk Tribe.
 She is very passionate about entrepreneurship and economic development and is very excited to help individuals expand their professional horizons through the Ontario Emerging Jobs Institute.

-Business Curriculum Developer
+Business Curriculum Instructor